 Dichlor Shock vs. Cal-Hypo Shock

-When it comes to shocking your pool there are a variety of options available for use.
-The most common are Sodium Dichlor (Dichlor) Shock (Dichlor) and Calcium Hypochlorite (Cal Hypo) Shock.
-So what exactly are the differences when comparing Dichlor Shock vs. Cal Hypo Shock?
+When it comes to shocking your pool there are a variety of pool shock options available for use.
+The most common are sodium dichlor shock (dichlor) and calcium hypochlorite shock (cal-hypo).
+So what exactly are the differences when comparing dichlor shock vs. cal-hypo shock?
 We're glad you asked.

-In the article below we will cover the basics of these two pool shocks, detailing when and why to use each one.
+In this article we will cover the basics of these two pool shocks, detailing when and why to use each.

-Sodium Dichlor is a sodium-based chlorinated granular shock that is designed to be used in a saltwater or spa environment.
-The sodium base allows it to dissolve quickly and clearly, leaving no turbidity or cloud to the water.
-Dichlor can be used in all interior types — vinyl, plaster, pebble tech, and painted finishes.
-Sodium Dichlor can be used as a maintenance or treatment product.
+Sodium dichlor is a sodium-based chlorinated granular shock that is designed to be used in a saltwater pool or spa environment.
+The sodium base allows it to dissolve quickly and clearly, leaving no turbidity or cloudiness to the water.
+Dichlor can be used with all types of pool and spa interior surfaces — vinyl, plaster, PebbleTec, and painted finishes.
+It can be used as a maintenance or treatment product.

-Dichlor, which has a pH of 6-7 at 25°C (1% solution), is typically white in color and has a slight chlorine odor.
+Dichlor, which has a pH of 6-7 at 77ºF or 25°C (1% solution), is typically white in color and has a slight chlorine odor.
 Dichlor contains approximately 10% Cyanuric Acid, so it is stable.
 Cyanuric Acid protects the chlorine in the product from the harmful effects of the sun's UVA and UVB rays.

 Leslie’s Proprietary Chemicals